Apply for the 2022 Summer Training Congress here!

 A: Please wait at least two weeks after your application's estimated arrival date to call the office.

-A: A modern/contemporary monologue (for the five-week session) may come from any play written from the mid-19th century to the present day.
-A classical monologue (for the two-week classical intensive) may be in verse or prose—Shakespeare and his contemporaries are good resources.
+A: You may use a modern/contemporary monologue from any play written from the mid-19th century to the present day, or a classical monologue in verse or prose—Shakespeare and his contemporaries are good resources.
 Your monologue should be no longer than two minutes.

 Q: What are the program's hours?